 Sew in place.
 Unpick the long stitches once the ruffle is in place (since you no longer need them).

-Bring together the edges at the back of the shoe like shown:
+Bring together the edges at the back of the shoe as shown:

 Sew together, right sides together, with 1/2 inch seam allowance.

-Fold back the top of the show and pin together with the sole, right sides together, making sure to catch the ruffle pieces at the edges.
+Fold back the top of the shoe and pin together with the sole, right sides together, making sure to catch the ruffle pieces at the edges.